To tune and match a 630m-band transmitting antenna, my main tool is a resistor.

 N2 / N1 = √(R / 50)

-To find resonance, first measure V2 and tune the variometer for minimum voltage.
+To find resonance, just measure V2 and tune the variometer for minimum voltage.
 You can then measure V1 and V2 separately and do the calculations.
 A 2-channel scope lets you find resonance more accurately.

 Things are simplified if the reference resistor R1 = 50 ohms.
 In that case, you have achieved a match (R2 = 50 ohms) if V2 is half of V1.
 A 47 ohm resistor is more common and close enough.